 When the weather and our schedules permit, we try to humor her, even though our elderly tom gets very upset every time she comes home happy as a clam, but soggy and smelling of the sea.

 Her kitten antics were included Kaj Graham’s humorous little book Kittens Are A**holes – Kaj loves kittens and cats, but is also realistic about the situations they create.
 Purrseidon’s influence has infiltrated my own Sea Purrtector Files in the form of Mischief, who first appeared in Purr-a-noia (I was writing the rough draft of that book about the time she moved in.
-Mischief is also in The Vi-Purrs, and will be in Me-YEOW!, which is currently being edited.)
+Mischief is also in The Vi-Purrs and Me-YEOW!, which are all part of Xander’s Sea Purrtector files.)